-If you are submitting a response through IRIS Vendor Self-Service (VSS), you may ignore the following return instructions.
+OFFERORS RESPONSE: If submitting via U.S. Mail or Delivery Service, Offerors must submit:

-Offerors must submit one original and three copies of their proposal, in writing, to the procurement officer in a sealed package.
-The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
+One original hard copy of the technical proposal to the procurement officer in a sealed package.

+One original hard copy of Attachment A, Cost proposal.
+Attachment A, Cost Proposal must be included with the package and must be in a separately sealed envelope from the rest of the technical proposal and must be clearly identified.

+An electronic copy of the technical proposal and Attachment A, Cost Proposal must also be submitted on a thumb drive with the proposal.

 The sealed proposal package(s) must be addressed as follows:

+Submitting by US Mail:

-Department of Transportation and Public Facilities Division of Administrative Services Attention: Tom Mayer Request for Proposal (RFP) Number: 2518H002
+Department of Transportation and Public Facilities

+Division of Administrative Services

+Attn: Tom Mayer RFP 2523H002

-RFP Title: International Air Cargo Development Consultant
+International Air Cargo Development Consultant